LewisSteven2022/tjs-bake-browse-full/Logs/02_BUG_TRACKING_LOG.md

 ## **KNOWN ISSUES**

-- None currently identified
+- 1. Product visibility policy decision pending: decide whether out-of-stock products should be hidden or shown with an "Out of stock" label.
+API currently returns all visible products regardless of stock due to temporary removal of the `stock_quantity > 0` filter.

 ## **NEXT STEPS**

 1. ✅ **COMPLETED**: Fix database schema mismatches
 2. ✅ **COMPLETED**: Update API endpoints for correct schema
 3. ✅ **COMPLETED**: Add fallback logic for schema compatibility
-4. 🔄 **IN PROGRESS**: Update documentation to reflect actual schema
+4. 🔄 **IN PROGRESS**: Update documentation to reflect actual schema and API behaviour (temporary stock filter removal)
 5. 📋 **PENDING**: Test all functionality end-to-end
 6. 📋 **PENDING**: Add sample data to database